newm-next/newm-next/README.md

 - `newm-cmd debug` prints out some debug info on the current state of views
 - `newm-cmd unlock` unlocks the compositor (if explicitly enabled in config) - this is useful in case you have trouble setting up the lock screen.

-### Logging straight into newm for-atha (greetd)
+### Logging straight into newm for-next (greetd)

-Make sure to install newm-atha as well as pywm-atha and a newm panel in a way in which the `greeter` user has access.
+Make sure to install newm-next as well as pywm-next and a newm panel in a way in which the `greeter` user has access.

-Place newm-atha configuration in `/etc/newm/config.py` and check, after logging in as `greeter`, that `start-newm` works and shows the login panel (login itself should not work).
+Place newm-next configuration in `/etc/newm/config.py` and check, after logging in as `greeter`, that `start-newm` works and shows the login panel (login itself should not work).
 If it works, set

 ```toml
 command = "start-newm"